emberjs/rfcs/text/0000-external-redirects.md

 # Motivation

-Our use-case is an Ember application is connected with another service or module that can't be easily integrated into Ember application.
+Our use-case is an Ember application that is connected with another service or module that can't be easily integrated into Ember application.
 Basic example use-case is an Ember application with an external login page.
 User should be redirected to that page when he enters a page with restricted access.